jjadeseravla/Java_with_JavaScript/README.md

 # Calling Java from JavaScript

+## Instructions
-## get boilerplate from vaadin, make sure it is plain java.
-unzip open on intellij
-on configurations, add maven and jetty:run on name and command line. run with green button.
+get boilerplate from vaadin, make sure it is plain java. unzip open on intellij on configurations, add maven and jetty:run on name and command line. run with green button.

+## Info
-## javascript function appears on dev tools of the default localhost8080 and
-java function called on the javascript appears on intelliJ terminal.
+javascript function appears on dev tools of the default localhost8080 and java function called on the javascript appears on intelliJ terminal.

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/vaadin-flow/Lobby#?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)